top of page

 indigo-bg.jpg

 Your ideas are strong.
-The question is whether they land in the room.
+But do they land in the room?

 You’ve spent years developing knowledge that matters.
 Your research is rigorous.
 Your thinking is sharp.
 Content is not the problem.

 Not because the ideas are lacking.
-Because the instrument carrying them was never trained for real-time cognitive and social load.
+Because the physical system carrying them — breath, voice, posture, attention, and responsiveness — was never trained for real-time cognitive and social load.

-Vox Vera® works with professors, researchers, and academic leaders who want their delivery to match the depth of their thinking — without forcing a persona, flattening complexity, or performing authority.
+Vox Vera® works with college and university professors, researchers, and academic leaders who want their public speaking and classroom engagement skills to match the depth of their thinking — without forcing a persona, flattening complexity, or performing authority.

 "You are a star among our lecturers...." —Senior Academic Leader, University of Chicago Law School